liux4189/liux4189.github.io/_pages/about.md

 Recent News
 ======
+Feb 2026.
+I will organize 1st Workshop on Deployment of Foundation Models for Embodied AI co-located with [CVPR 2026](https://wdfm-eai.github.io/CVPR26/). <br>
+Jan 2026.
+Serve as TPC of [ICDCS 2026](https://icdcs2026.icdcs.org/), [MOST 2026](https://ieeemobility.org/MOST2026/), and [CHASE 2026](https://conferences.computer.org/chase2026/). <br>
-Spe 2025.
+Sep 2025.
 One paper was accepted at NeurIPS 2025.<br>
 May 2025.
 Serve as the registration chair of [ICNP 2025](https://ieeeicnp2025.pages.dev/). <br>
 Jan 2025.
 Serve as the TPC of ICDCS 2025.<br>
 Dec 2025.
 Serve as the TPC of [MOST 2025](https://ieeemobility.org/MOST2025/).<br>